-As we mentioned in Section \ref{sec:FPstudies}, radio-quiet AGNs and radio-loud AGNs are found to follow different fundamental planes, which may correspond to different accretion physics for the central engine (see Fig. \ref{fig:RXRMCCslope}).
+As we mentioned in Section \ref{sec:FPstudies}, radio-quiet AGNs and radio-loud AGNs are found to follow different fundamental planes, which may correspond to different accretion physics and different origins of X-ray radiation for the central engine (see Fig. \ref{fig:RXRMCCslope}).
 In Fig. \ref{fig:cartoon}, we show a cartoon illustrating the central engines of radio-quiet AGNs and radio-loud AGNs based on the observational results.

-According to the observational evidences from our work and literature works (see details in Section \ref{sec:FPEdd}), radio-quiet AGNs at $0.01 < \lambda_{\rm Edd} < 0.1$ are consistent with a combination of ADAF and a synchrotron jet model, while at $0.1 < \lambda_{\rm Edd} < 1$, they mainly follow the synchrotron jet model (see Panel A in Fig. \ref{fig:RXRMCCproperties} or the cartoon illustration in Fig. \ref{fig:cartoon}).
+According to the observational evidence from our work and literature works (see details in Section \ref{sec:FPEdd}), X-rays emissions of radio-quiet AGNs at $0.01 < \lambda_{\rm Edd} < 0.1$ seem to be produced by a combination of ADAF and optically thin synchrotron radiation from the jet, while at $0.1 < \lambda_{\rm Edd} < 1$ they are mainly produced by the synchrotron radiation from the jet (see Panel A in Fig. \ref{fig:RXRMCCproperties} or the cartoon illustration in Fig. \ref{fig:cartoon}).
 For radio-quiet AGNs at other $\lambda_{\rm Edd}$ ranges, more observational data are required to verify this trend in the future. \cite{Wang2022b} studied the ambient circumnuclear medium of six radio-quiet AGNs with $0.05 < \lambda_{\rm Edd} < 0.5$ based on the high-resolution X-ray analysis for warm absorber outflows.
 The density profile of the ambient circumnuclear medium shows that for these six radio-quiet AGNs, the accretion physics from 0.01 parsec to a few parsec \citep[corresponding to a physical scale from the broad-line region to the torus;][]{Wang2022a} are consistent with the standard thin disc model.
-One possible reason for the difference between this work and \cite{Wang2022b} is that for different physical scales.
-The fundamental plane describes the disc-jet or corona-jet connection in the innermost region of the accretion flow \citep{Merloni2003}, which reflects the accretion physics around several Schwarzschild radius \citep[e.g.,][]{Alston2020} (corresponding to about $10^{-4}$ parsec assuming a $10^8\ M_\odot$ black hole).
-Thus, the physical scale we target in this work is much smaller than that in \cite{Wang2022b}.
+One possible reason for the difference between this work and \cite{Wang2022b} is different physical scales.
+The fundamental plane describes the disc-jet or corona-jet connection in the innermost region of the accretion flow \citep{Merloni2003}, which reflects the accretion physics around several Schwarzschild radii \citep[e.g.,][]{Alston2020} (corresponding to about $10^{-4}$ parsec assuming a $10^8\ M_\odot$ black hole).
+Thus, the physical scale that we target in this work is much smaller than that in \cite{Wang2022b}.